Conviction Report

 described in violation of paragraph (1),

-knowing that force, fraud, or coercion described in subsection
+threats of force, fraud, coercion described in subsection (e)(2),

 (b) The punishment for an offense under subsection (a) is -

-(1) if the offense was effected by force, fraud, or coercion or
+(1) if the offense was effected by means of force, threats of

 (2) if the offense was not so effected, and the person